costela/wesher/README.md

 # wesher

-`wesher` creates and manages a mesh overlay network across a group of nodes, using [wireguard](https://www.wireguard.com/).
+`wesher` creates and manages an encrypted mesh overlay network across a group of nodes, using [wireguard](https://www.wireguard.com/).

 Its main use-case is adding low-maintenance security to public-cloud networks or connecting different cloud providers.